 This paper first explains what is meant by wicked problems.
 Second it will compare Horst Rittel's reasons for identifying wicked problems as opposed to tame problems and Peter Checkland's development of soft systems thinking as opposed to hard systems thinking. it will then describe the process used at the National ALARA conference workshop held at Canberra and the outcome of the exploration.
 The paper will end with some reflections on the use of SSM to deal with wicked problems.

-Spindler, LF & Leigh, EE 2003, 'Reconciling design issues and values in simulations', Simulation & Gaming: An Interdisciplinary Journal of Theory, Practice and Research, vol. 34, no. 3, pp. 447-457.View/Download from: UTS OPUS or Publisher's site
+Spindler, LF & Leigh, EE 2003, 'Reconciling design issues and values in simulations', Simulation & Gaming: An Interdisciplinary Journal of Theory, Practice and Research, vol. 34, no. 3, pp. 447-457.View/Download from: Publisher's site

 Australia's geographic position in the southeast quadrant of Asia can hardly be disputed, but the historical and emotional ties, until recent times, have been with England and Europe rather than the countries to the north.
 As the nation take steps to adjust awareness of its location and implications for international relationships and economic development, it has simultaneously been revising its understanding of the past, with specific and ongoing concern for redressing past injustices toward indigenous Australians.
 The University of Technology, Sydney, actively promotes intercultural awareness among its highly diverse staff and student body, with a special concern for providing for indigenous learners and staff.
 As academics, the authors had an opportunity to design an interactive online learning activity for exploring issues of Reconciliation within this wider context.
 As they worked on clarifying a design brief, the authors realized that more fundamental beliefs and issues were shaping their discussions.
 This article reports on what happened when they found that they were unable to continue with the initial brief and instead moved to reconsider their separate and mutual perceptions of intercultural issues shaping the process of Reconciliation in Australia.
 This led to design of a simulation for values-based learning adaptable to issues of Reconciliation and other ways of achieving cultural conflict-resolution.

-Algeo, C, Thompson, DG, Leigh, E & Carroll, D 2018, 'Future-Proofing Postgraduate Learning and Assessment Strategies for Deeper Learning' in Postgraduate Education in Higher Education, Springer, Germany, pp. 237-258.View/Download from: UTS OPUS or Publisher's site
+Algeo, C, Thompson, DG, Leigh, E & Carroll, D 2018, 'Future-Proofing Postgraduate Learning and Assessment Strategies for Deeper Learning' in Postgraduate Education in Higher Education, Springer, Germany, pp. 237-258.View/Download from: Publisher's site

 In the twenty-first century, teachers in postgraduate education are, consciously or otherwise, attempting to prepare students to operate in "complex" contexts where outcomes are often unknown.
 The teaching role and task for academics is evolving from content provider and knowledge guardian into process designer and professional coach.
 Conversely, the learning role and task for students is emerging as one that requires engaging with personal "attributes" and developing capacities for knowledge integration as part of a lifelong learning strategy.
 To prepare graduates for a rapidly changing world and workplace, this chapter demonstrates future-proofed teaching and learning strategies together with attribute-based approaches to assessment using innovative software.
 The implementation of these in different postgraduate degrees at two Australian universities is used to demonstrate how these changing paradigms can be embraced by students, academics, and external accrediting bodies.